arthurberberyan/arthurberberyan.github.io/README.md

 ## Awards/Honors
 - 2024 Department of Physics & Astronomy Summer Research Award
 - 2024 The Debra Costa Graduate Student Scholarship
-- 2024 CSUN Association of Retired Faculty Award (1 of 4 in all graduate programs)
+- 2024 CSUN Association of Retired Faculty Award (1 of 2 in physics since 1999)
 - 2023 CSUNposium winner in the Department of Science & Mathematics
 - 2023 CSUN Betty and Martin Altshiller Memorial for Outstanding Undergraduates
 - 2023 CSUN Paul and Amy Lee Undergraduate Scholarship for Excellence